jborean93/PSAccessToken/docs/en-US/Get-ProcessToken.md

 ```

 ### -Process
-The process handle, or list of handles, to open the access token for.
+The process handle, or list of handles, to get the access token for.
-Use Get-ProcessHandle to open a process handle for another process.
+Use Get-ProcessHandle to get a process handle for another process.
 When omitted the access token for the current process is used.

 ```yaml